nilicaal/ABN_assessment/README.md

 30-07-2023
 - Today is dedicated to writing tests, cleaning code and seeing if fixes can still be applied.
-- Fixes such as: Security, Login/Logout, Improved Database design, Layout fixes.
+- Fixes such as: Security, Login/Logout, Improved Database design, Layout fixes, database merge for clients and bank.
+- Fixes that could be applied: Layout fixes, some error handling (client side primarily).
+- Improved UI.
+- Created integration testing, some unit testing as well.

 Sources used frequently:
 https://www.bezkoder.com/spring-boot-vue-js-crud-example/